tecain13/Weather-App/README.md

 ​
 ### Problem
 ​
-Currently, there are a lot of weather apps that provide more information than is necessary, or don't retain information about the weather in cities you've previously searched.
+Currently, there are a lot of weather apps that provide more information than necessary, or don't retain information about the weather in cities you've previously searched.
 ​
 ### Solution
 ​